appwrite/.github/CONTRIBUTING.md

 ## Submit a Pull Request 🚀

-Branch naming convention is as follows
+Our branch naming convention is as follows:

 `TYPE-ISSUE_ID-DESCRIPTION`